AlScnf/biomedica-search/README.md

 ## 👨‍🔬 Author

 **Alessandro Scanferla**
-Founder-minded · Tech explorer · Passionate about biotech and AI
+Future founder · Tech explorer · Passionate about deep-tech
 💼 [LinkedIn](https://www.linkedin.com/in/alessandroscanferla-/)

-This project was created to demonstrate engineering skills applied to scientific domains, especially in preparation for my application to the EPFL MTE program.
+This project was created to demonstrate engineering skills applied to scientific domains.

 ---